Toward Quantum Analog Simulation of Many-Body Supersymmetry with Rydberg Atom Arrays

-where $c_N$ is a numerical factor proportional to the slope of the degeneracy splitting $\delta$ with $\Delta$.
-To see the splitting we compare part of the spectrum at (away from) the SUSY point in Fig.~\ref{nonsusy_b5}a (Fig.~\ref{nonsusy_b5}b).
-Even though $\delta$ appears to be negligible, the change in $\widetilde{W}$ is around $10 \%$ for $N=6$, as it depends on the slope determined by $c_N \beta$ ($c_6 \approx 4\times10^{-2}$).
-On the contrary, the variation in $\widetilde{W}$ for $N=9$ as a function of $\Delta$ is small.
-This can be attributed to a relatively small $c_9 \approx 10^{-3}$.
+where $c_N$ is a numerical factor proportional to the slope of the degeneracy splitting $\delta_N$ with $\Delta$.
+To see the splitting we compare part of the spectrum at (away from) the SUSY point in Fig.~\ref{nonsusy_b5}(a) [Fig.~\ref{nonsusy_b5}(b)].
+See Ref.~\onlinecite{supplemental} for discussion over finite size effects and degeneracy splitting.

 Figure~\ref{nonsusy_b5} (II) plots the case $N \neq 3j$ where the zero energy mode leads to topological protection of $\widetilde{W}$.
-We find $|\widetilde{W}-\widetilde{W}_{\rm SUSY}|$ to be negligibly small, suppressed by orders of magnitude compared to the $N=3j$ case, implying robustness.
-To illustrate this case, the energy spectrum at (Fig.~\ref{nonsusy_b5}d) and away (Fig.~\ref{nonsusy_b5}c) from the SUSY point is shown.
+We find $|\widetilde{W}-\widetilde{W}_{\rm SUSY}|$ to be suppressed by orders of magnitude compared to the $N=3j$ case, implying robustness.
+To illustrate this case, the energy spectrum at [Fig.~\ref{nonsusy_b5}(c)] and away [Fig.~\ref{nonsusy_b5}(d)] from the SUSY point is shown.

-Figure~\ref{nonsusy_b5}c shows the zero energy mode shifted to a nonzero value.
-However, at low temperatures, this non-degenerate mode has nearly a unity occupation probability, and $\widetilde{W}$ remains insensitive to the breaking of the degeneracy of higher energy modes.
-The first order expansion is:
+Figure~\ref{nonsusy_b5}(d) shows the zero energy mode shifted to a nonzero value.
+However, at low temperatures, this nondegenerate mode has nearly a unity probability, and $\widetilde{W}$ remains insensitive to the breaking of the degeneracy of higher energy modes.
+The first order expansion is$-$

 where $E_1$ is the lowest $E>0$ state in the SUSY spectrum \cite{supplemental}.
-Comparing Eqs.~\eqref{brokeSUSY} and ~\eqref{unbrokeSUSY}, we see the exponential factor ${\rm exp}(-\beta E_1)$ in the latter.
-This term is responsible for the topological protection, thus explaining the negligible variation in $\widetilde{W}$ at low temperatures.
+Comparing Eqs.~\eqref{brokeSUSY} and ~\eqref{unbrokeSUSY}, we see that the factor ${\rm exp}(-\beta E_1)$ is responsible for the vanishing slope and thus the topological protection, thereby explaining the negligible variation in $\widetilde{W}$ at low temperatures.

-The lowest energy gap tends to decrease as the system sizes are increased.
-For fixed $\beta$, we therefore see that larger $N$ sectors, e.g., $N=10$ and $N=11$, have relatively larger deviations than the lower sectors [Fig.~\ref{nonsusy_b5} (II) inset].
-We have checked that our numerical results of $|\widetilde{W}-\widetilde{W}_{\rm SUSY}|$ are in good agreement with the analytical results in Eqs.~\eqref{brokeSUSY} and \eqref{unbrokeSUSY} \cite{supplemental}.
+Our numerical results of $|\widetilde{W}-\widetilde{W}_{\rm SUSY}|$ are in good agreement with the analytical results in Eqs.~\eqref{brokeSUSY} and \eqref{unbrokeSUSY} \cite{supplemental}.
 A similar topological protection of $\widetilde{W}$ manifests when $J$ is varied \cite{supplemental}.
 But we find that topological protection breaks down for temperatures near the gap, as is expected from Eq.~\eqref{unbrokeSUSY} \cite{supplemental}.
+This topological protection demonstrates that the SUSY is robust against fluctuations provided they are smaller than the gap.